|Go to verse:|

 The Devil wants people to be hungry and malnourished, and one of the ways he promotes that agenda is by discouraging eating the animals God gave to people as food.
 In some societies eating meat is discouraged by some because it is considered wrong or cruel; in other societies some food is considered too holy to eat, and in some societies it is simply “unfashionable” to eat certain things that would otherwise be very good and health-promoting food.(top)

 “desires discipline.”
 While the REV has “desires discipline,” the Hebrew text is more graphic and idiomatic, and could be more literally translated, “searches [or “seeks”] him out for chastisement [or “discipline”].
-The HALOT Hebrew-English lexicon has “searches him out for a beating” [entry under the word for “search,” not “discipline”].
+The HALOT Hebrew and Aramaic lexicon has “searches him out for a beating” [entry under the word for “search,” not “discipline”].

 The idea of the Hebrew text is that the parent who really loves a child understands that he must learn at an early age that bad behavior brings unwanted consequences.
 At a time when girls were regularly married by 14, and boys by 16, children were taught very early that being wise and doing things the right way avoided a lot of pain in life.